top of page

 Which landmark is closest to you?

-There are moments of loud noises like a leaf-blower, actors shouting, and singing.
-Performers also have entrances through the audience that may be startling.
-As You Like It contains complex and poetic language and discusses themes of love, disguises, nature, music, and banishment; suitable for those prepared to handle these elements.
+There are moments when characters wear masks, sing, shout, kiss, and sword fight.
+Performers have entrances along the aisles that may be startling.
+Much Ado About Nothing contains complex and poetic language and discusses themes of love, pretending to be others, marriage, and redemption; suitable for those prepared to handle these elements.

 Freewill Tips & Tricks